-- 1. MyAccount: The University of Freiburg provides all students with a UserID that gives access to all important IT services.
+- MyAccount: The University of Freiburg provides all students with a UserID that gives access to all important IT services.
 You can manage your UniAccount on the platform myAccount on which you can administer your passwords and membership in several mailing lists.
 This account gives access to services such as your university email account, Campus Management, Wi-Fi, Freiburg's University Library and the Online Literature Database ReDI as well as the e-learning platform ILIAS. - 2.
 ILIAS: ILIAS is the E-Learning platform of the university.
 It serves as a communication, course management, and program administration tool.
-Your instructors will create folders on ILIAS for their courses and will use the ILIAS email function to communicate with students about the course.
-The email function is synchronized with your student email account.
-Therefore, it is crucial that you register for a course on ILIAS for which you plan to write the exam.